-Lieutenant Samuel Morrow (279504) served in 6th Battalion, Royal Inniskilling Fusiliers during World War Two.
-He died in Catenanuova, Sicily, Italy on 5th August 1943 aged 32 years old.
-The Royal Inniskilling Fusiliers had been in Catenanuova since 2nd August 1943.
-At 0400hrs that day they received an order to advance to Centuripe.
+Lieutenant Samuel Morrow (279504) served in 6th Battalion Royal Inniskilling Fusiliers during World War Two.
+He was the son of David Morrow and Annie Morrow of House no. 108 in Shrigley, Killyleagh, Co.
+Down.

+The Skins had arrived in the town on 2nd August 1943.
+At 0400hrs on 5th August 1943, they received an order to advance to Centuripe.
 The men advanced in wrapped in gas capes and soon came under mortar and rifle fire from the flanks.

 Progress halted due to strong opposition and scorching heat in the early afternoon.
 A Company and C Company continued the advance taking fire from both sides.
 On entering the town, house-to-house fighting took place at close quarters.
 Battalion diaries state that Lieutenant Morrow suffered injuries here along with Major Crocker.

 Samuel Morrow’s grave is in Section I, Row E, Grave 43 of Catania War Cemetery, Sicily, Italy.
 His name is on the Killyleagh War Memorial, Shrigley Road, Killyleagh, Co.
 Down.
 His headstone in Sicily bears the inscription:

 Sacred Heart of Jesus have mercy on his soul.
 Requiescate in Pace.